gpoblon/rust-doc/rust.md

     User { email, username } // shorthand if param and field name are the same }
 ```
-Note that either the entire struct is mutable or it is not at all, fields cannot.
+Note that either the entire struct is mutable or it is not at all, fields cannot
 ##### Creating instances from other instances with stuct update syntax
 `let user2 = User { ..user1 };`
 ##### Tuple structs
-structs without named fields: `struct Color(i32, i32, i32); let black = Color(0, 0, 0);` vs tuple `let color = (0, 0, 0);`
+Structs without named fields: `struct Color(i32, i32, i32); let black = Color(0, 0, 0);` vs tuple `let color = (0, 0, 0);`
-The only difference with tuples is that the struct is named and cannot be swapped with an equivalent typed struct as a function param for exemple.
+Difference with tuples: struct is named and cannot be swapped with an equivalent typed struct as a function param for example.
 ##### Unit-like structs
 Empty `()` structs.
-Useful when... see later.
+Useful to implement traits on a type within no data needs to be stored
 ##### Ownership of struct data
-Structs can have references owned by something else using the lifetimes feature.
+It is easier to make sure a struct owns its data (fe by using `String` rather than string literals) but structs can store references owned by something else, by using lifetime specifiers.

 ## Debug a struct (5.2)
 ```